Virumaaharish/Ex-2-CD-Lab/README.md

 # Ex-2-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
 # AIM
+NAME : VIRUMAA HARISH M
+REF NO: 212223230246
-## To write a lex program to implement lexical analyzer to recognize a few patterns.
+# To write a lex program to implement lexical analyzer to recognize a few patterns.
 # ALGORITHM

 1. Start the program.